chrisjpalmer/chrisjpalmer.github.io/content/posts/parallelism_in_go_part_2.md

 ![](/images/cpubound6.png)

 There was a strange increase in execution at workers = 2 which seemed odd.
 However apart from this my test results resembled the previous ones in many ways.
-Just like the previous results execution trended down while workers < logical CPUs.
-However after that execution time trended upwards.
+Just like the previous results, execution trended down while workers was lower than logical CPUs.
+However, after workers was greater than logical CPUs, execution time trended upwards.
 I was fairly puzzled by the result so I studied execution and memory profiles again.
 Just like last time, nothing stood out except that more time was spent in runtime functions when workers was lower.
-It did occur to me though that although my test might be free from heap allocations, murmur3 was quite a complex function itself and could be introducing noise too.
+It did occur to me though, that although my test might be free from heap allocations, murmur3 was quite a complex function itself and could be introducing noise too.
 Perhaps murmur3 was introducing complex mechanics that were all interfering with each other at the same time.
 This led me to one final test where I sought to eliminate all noise!

 ### Attempt 4

 For my final attempt I decided to eliminate murmur3 completely.
 This way, there would be no unexpected side effects created from the complexities within the hash function.
-I created a simple work function whose job was to count to 10 million!
+I created a simple work function whose job was to count to 1 million!

 ```go
 func cpuBoundWorkFuncV4(input uint64) (uint64, error) {